games647/PaperBox/README.md

 ### FelixKlauke/paperspigot-docker

 [FelixKlauke/paperspigot-docker](https://github.com/FelixKlauke/paperspigot-docker) builds the Paper server software and provides the server jar in the image.
-This means that there no download or patching process involved when the container is created and started.
+This means that there is no download or patching process involved when the container is created and started.
 However, this means that we are distributing a modified server software, which is against the GPL.
 Latter required us to create solutions like [BuildTools](https://www.spigotmc.org/wiki/buildtools/) or [paperclip](https://github.com/PaperMC/Paperclip) to build server on our own or binary patch it.

 Furthermore, the EULA is automatically accepted, which hides it from the actual users.
-The process should be opt-in explicitly.
+The process should be opt-in explicitly to make it transparent to users.

-### Summary

-* Required EULA acceptance when the container runs
-* Binary patching of the server implementation on startup
-* No additional downloads - if you have the OCI/Docker image, you have everything to start up a container

 ## Tools used